kangks/amazon-pinpoint-php/README.md

 4. Access the application:

-Open your browser and go to `http://localhost:80/pinpointclient.php` or `http://localhost:80/pinpointemailclient.php``.
+Open your browser and go to `http://localhost:80/pinpointclient.php` or `http://localhost:80/pinpointemailclient.php`.
 You should see a simple interface to send emails.

 ## Usage
 The application provides a form to send emails.
 Choose the email sending method:

 Simple Body: Enter the recipient email, sender email, select "Simple", click "Send Email" to send a basic email.
-Template ARN: Enter the recipient email, sender email, select "Template", click "Send Email" to send an email using a template.
+Template: Enter the recipient email, sender email, select "Template", click "Send Email" to send an email using a template.

+###
+In `pinpointclient.php`, I included an example of setting friendly name for the sender, in the format of `Friendly name <email address>`.

 ## Configuration
 You can modify the configuration in the `config/pinpointclient-config.php` or `config/pinpointemailclient-config.php`.
 Update the Amazon Pinpoint settings, such as the region, as needed.